wbaopaul/umMDR/README.md

 the non-cetral parameter is estimated through a small number of permulation (say 5 or 10 times)

 ## Installation
-* Download the package umMAD_0.1.tar.gz
+* Download the package umMAD_0.1.tar.gz from this respository
-* To install, in R type:
+* To install, in R:
   ```
    install.packages("path/umMDR_0.1.tar.gz", repos = NULL, type = "source")